MrReallyYo/leitemfilter-cli/README.md

 **Output**
 > Generates a filter with all static rules and combines affix/base rules for strict filtering of items.
-> Secondary filters will be recolored to a single color.
+> Secondary filters will be recolored to a single color for each file.
 <img src="images/merge.png?raw=true" width="512">